Pioank/pinpoint-renewal-reminder/README.md

 **Considerations**
 1) All customers will need to have a User Attribute with their renewal date stored in there
 2) Pinpoint Journeys with segments as an entry point, review the segment at a maximum frequency of 1 hour

+**Incorporating timezone - !!!NOT PART OF THIS SOLUTION** To incorporate timezone to this solution, three changes will need to take place:
+1) The CloudWatch event will need to take place every hour
+2) The "Renewal_Reminder" segment criteria will be a list of date-times for all the timezones of your customers.
+The format will include date, time (up to hour) and the timezone symbol e.g. 2021-04-20_10:00:00UTC.
+Ensure that the segment criteria Attribute operator is "Contains" and all date-times generated are in a form of a list
+3) The User Attribute "renewal_date" should also follow the format of date, time (up to hour) and timezone symbol as shown on point 2

 **Architectural diagram**